helsingborg-stad/schema/README.md

    node scripts/generate-docs.js
    ```
 3. The documentation will be generated at `docs/index.html`.

+You can also view the latest published documentation online at [https://schema.municipio.tech/](https://schema.municipio.tech/).

 Open this file in your browser to view the documentation.